Observing Your Allotted Time

 - If a question requires a lengthy reply, suggest that you and the person asking the question meet after the presentation.
 Then take the discussion out of the meeting room.

-- Authors of accepted papers are obligated to present their work using one of the remote collaboration tools.
-Detailed information will be published in due time.
+- Authors of accepted papers are obligated to present their work using one of the remote collaboration tools (using a pre-recorded presentation or live presentation).

 - Presenters located in time zones that are significantly different from UTC+1 will receive a time slot that is the most appropriate for both presenter and viewers or the ability to send a pre-recorded presentation.